 It doesn’t matter if we believe that we are entitled to be superior, or feel inclinded towards inferiority, it doesn’t matter if we tend to believe “that we know it all already”, or if we believe “we’ll never know enough to do anything”.
-Both ideas simply cover up what’s really there, be it painful or beautiful, powerful or despairing, and we can not even get in touch with the profundity and freedom we are.
+Both ideas simply cover up what’s really there, be it painful or beautiful, powerful or despairing, and we can not even get in touch with the profundity and freedom we are, when we are stuck in playing these dynamics.

 The practice of ‘Embodiment as the One Heart’, will ultimately challenge any self image we have if we engage in it seriously, so it can begin to feel threatening if there are some very tightly held identifications with separateness.
 In the photos below my sister many years ago kindly modelled the feeling of being locked in or locked up with ones fear, pain and reaction to life.

 If there is a sense that we build our sense of self-worth on how spiritual we are and how good and loving because of that, then we may end up with spiritual bypass and create a dangerous divide between the ways we want to see ourselves and the ways we truly manifest.

 This is why it feels very important to practice the compassionate noticing of separative patterns, no matter what they are, so we can grow safely into deeper being and seeing and uncover the real treasure of our beauty instead of effortfully upholding a fake character of some kind.

 I find it fasciniating how infinitely creative the separate self idea is, just with a different energetic quality!
 In this short video below I am offering a juxtaposition of games of self-glorification and projection and contrasting this with an invocation of the resonant qualities of creative expression of no separation using similar language in both scenarios: